-13.A.
-Does someone in our firm review your investment account portfolio and how often?
+13.A.Does someone in our firm review your investment account portfolio and how often?

 All investment advisors are responsible for reviewing their accounts.
-It is a best practice for advisory representatives to review advisory accounts at least quarterly and file those records in their respective offices.
-A Midwestern Securities officer will audit their file once a year during their annual branch office audit.
+It is a best practice for advisory representatives to review advisory accounts at least semi-annually and file those records in their respective offices.
+IARs complete a formal review of each client account at least annually.
+A Midwestern Securities compliance officer reviews IAR files once a year during their annual branch office audit, in part to confirm that each IAR has completed such formal account review.
 Clients are urged to compare all statements they receive regarding their accounts for accuracy and agreement.

-13. B. What factors might trigger a review in addition to our periodic reviews?
+13.B.
+What factors might trigger a review in addition to our periodic reviews?